dlove24/lb_tools/docs/_howto/draw/circuits.md

 5.  **Names on the Outside, Functions on the Inside**.
 Pin numbers should be next to the IC they relate to, outside, and as close to the relevant wiring as possible.
 If you need to indicate the function of a pin, for example '`CLK`', those labels should go on the inside of the part.

 6.  **Use Value and Type Annotations Where Needed**.
-Label all parts, and give appropriate units.
-You should also prefer the conventional units where your drawing software permits, for instance '2.2KΩ' rather than '2K2R', or '10µF' instead of '10uF'.
+Label all parts, and [give appropriate units](https://metricsystem.net/derived-units/special-names/).
+You should also prefer the conventional units where your drawing software permits, for instance '2.2 kΩ' rather than '2K2R', or '10 µF' instead of '10uF'.
+Use a space between the quantity and the unit: you can also use a half-space to visually group the quantity and unit, but still show these are part of the same label.

 ### Final Checks